Ipe Woods USA – Certified Lumber Dealers

 Is your purchase safe from poor quality wood?
 The building industry is full of companies trying to cut corners and save money.
 For every piece of high-quality wood, there are 5 pieces of junk.
 We offer the lowest prices on the internet guaranteed for any specific grade and size, and sometimes when companies cannot beat us fairly they will mix in low-quality boards or “shorts” to try and lower the price.
 We never do this!
 We sell only the highest quality and at the lowest price.
 Don’t risk a large purchase on a company because they are a few bucks cheaper.
 Buy direct from us or an Ipe Woods USA – Certified Lumber Dealer.
 What do you need to know as a consumer and why you should buy from us:

 There is a grading system for wood.
 It is not an arbitrary process like some would like you to believe.
 The higher grades have fewer knots, defects, and allowable bend/sway.
-And certified grading expert can look at a piece of wood and determine its grade, just like a diamond.
+And certified grading expert can look at a piece of wood and determine its grade, just like a diamond is graded so is lumber.
 According to the National Hardwood Lumber Association (NHLA), the highest grade is FAS (Firsts and Seconds).

 If a company tells you a grade other than the ones outlined here, you should ask three questions.

 1. What organization/association/company made and backs these grades?

 2. Who is certified to inspect the lumber to ensure it meets that grade?

 3. If I have a problem with my order, can I have a certified third-party inspector to determine that board grade?

 4. Will the grade be on my invoice?